 Apollo, the god of purification and divination, established the initial forms of his faith at Delphi.
 He taught people the importance of «measure» and became the most moral and peaceful expression of the Greek spirit and culture.
 At the renowned Oracle of Delphi, the Gods’ will was dictated through the Priestess Pythia.

 In ancient Greek history and mythology, Delphi was referred to as the geographical center of the world, its navel.
 According to the ancient Greek myth, Zeus set two eagles free to find the center of the world.
 They soared through the skies westward and eastward and their paths crossed in Delphi.

-The first evidence of habitation in the area surrounding Delphi dates back to the Mycenaean era (C14th-C11th B.C.).
-At the time, the main deity worshipped was Earth.
-From the 11th to 9th century B.C., the worship of Apollo was established in Delphi.
+The first evidence of habitation in the area dates back to the Mycenaean era (C14th-C11th B.C.).
+At the time, the main deity worshiped was Earth.
+From the 11th to 9th century B.C., the worship of Apollo was established.

 According to the myth, Apollo took up residence there after he slew the dragon-like Python, which guarded the Earth goddess’s oracle.
 After his sublimation, Apollo returned to Delphi and established his worship at the oracle which exists in his honor to this day.